cad-polito-it/dnn-benchmarks/README.md

 For each model, a fault list has been generated, and a fault injection campaign has been conducted to evaluate the reliability and comparability between the PyTorch and Keras versions.
 For further details, you can refer to the paper \cite{} submitted to (TCAD?).
 All fault lists are included in the repository, along with some of the results from the injection campaigns.

+> In order to download the pretrained-weights, please execute the following command:
+> `git submodule init`
+> Nevertheless, this command will download all the available models with related trained weights.
+> If you are interested in a specific subset, you need to initialize only the related modules.
+You find a comprehensive list of the avaiable models in the directory ./benchmark_models/models/ and you can download one of them with the following command:
+> `git submodule init {model_name}` where you need to substitue `{model_name}` with the submodule name you find in the repo.

 ## Installation